shubham0794x/udacity-neighborhood-map-project/README.md

 ### Neighborhood Map

  The Neighborhood Map project involves developing a single page application with the KnockoutJS framework and various API's.
 Aside from the Google Maps API, additional information is added to the project locations with the FourSquare API loaded asynchronously.
-KnockoutJS allows the project to be organized with the MVVM pattern.
+KnockoutJS allows the project to be organized with the Model–view–viewmodel(MVVM) pattern.